ddobrin/inner-loop-developer-workshop/labs/spring-boot/README.md

-# Containerized Java Development with Spring Boot & Jib on GKE
+# Containerized Java Development with Spring Boot & Testcontainers on GKE

 In previous labs you were introduced to different build types.
 Now, let's dive into the Inner Loop Application Development process of a Spring Boot application in Google Cloud.